KadamKaustubh147/git_github_gdg_x_iota/README.md

 Fast forward and rebase  --> no merge commit

-Three way merge --> merge commit hai
+Three way merge --> merge commit will be created

 ### Fast Forward merge